• The Complete Annmarie

 It’d be easier to talk about what peppermint isn’t used for!
 Obviously, peppermint is a popular flavoring in foods as well as in body care products, with both the leaves and the oils of the plants being used in both.

 Peppermint also has many interesting medicinal uses.
-Peppermint oil (or tea) is a fantastic remedy for treating nausea and other gastrointestinal issues (like gas and bloating) by calming the muscles of the stomach.
-There is even research that enteric coated peppermint capsules might be helpful to people who have Irritable Bowel Syndrome.
+Peppermint oil (or tea) is a fantastic for lessening the symptoms of nausea and other gastrointestinal issues like relieving gas and bloating.

-When you got a cold as a kid, I’m sure lots of you remember being given peppermint tea or having your chest rubbed with a peppermint salve.
+When you got the sniffles as a kid, I’m sure lots of you remember being given peppermint tea or having your chest rubbed with a peppermint salve.
 It turns out your Mom was really onto something – menthol, one of the main components of peppermint, is an effective decongestant and expectorant (meaning it thins mucus).
 Peppermint is soothing for sore throats and dry coughs, as well.

-Aside from being great on your insides, peppermint is great for your outside, too!
-Peppermint can help with itchy skin, and many people turn to peppermint balms to soothe cramped, sore muscles.
-Peppermint is also great for balancing oily skin, or simply cooling it off during the warm months.
+Aside from being great on your insides, peppermint is also great for balancing oily skin, or simply cooling it off during the warm months.

 What’s your favorite use for peppermint?
 I love it in my Rosemary Peppermint Body Wash – so refreshing first thing in the morning!